-Live Video Statistics: What Consumers Want [Infographic]
+Live Video Stats: What Consumers Want [Infographic]

 Livestream conducted a survey with New York Magazine to learn how consumers use live video.
 We received over 1,000 responses from a diverse range of professionals: marketers, educators, government employees, church leaders, and more.
-We’ve compiled their responses into an infographic of live video statistics.
+We’ve compiled their responses into an infographic of live video stats.
 Read more to learn about the importance of live video as a marketing and distribution tool, and why audiences expect live content.

 What audiences expect from live video

 81% watched more live video in 2016 than in 2015.

 80% would rather watch live video from a brand than read a blog.

 82% prefer live video from a brand to social posts.

 For 56% breaking news is the type of live video content they watch most often.
 Conferences and concerts are tied in second place with 43%.

 67% of audiences who watched a livestream purchased a ticket to a similar event the next time it occurred.